Last Updated on May 17, 2023 by Matt

 How steep a hill can an electric scooter climb?

-On average, a good scooter will be able to handle angles over 20 degrees / 36.40% without any issues.
-The great ones will handle slopes of over 30 degrees / 57.74%.
+On average, a good scooter will be able to climb hills of around 15-20 degrees / 27-36% without any issues.
+The best scooters can climb hills of over 30 degrees / 57.74%.
 Lower-ended scooters will rarely be able to climb hills steeper than 15 degrees / 26.79%.
-On the other hand, some of the most powerful, more expensive off-road scooters can handle hills as steep as 45 degrees / 100% or more.

 Before you reach the slope, try to develop as much acceleration as possible without sacrificing safety.
 Make sure your scooter is in the fastest speed and power modes, and is using both motors if it has two.
 When your scooter is climbing the hill, lean forward a bit and bend your knees slightly to make the climb easier.
 If the scooter is struggling, try increasing the speed all the way up to the maximum, but don’t forget to slow down when you approach the top of the hill.